The fire eel is a member of the spiny eel family, named for the spines running down its back.

 Physical Characteristics

-- Narrow, pointed snout; head is triangular in shape and gradually widens into the streamlined body with small pectoral fins towards the front portion.
-Body ends in a thin paddle-like tail.
+• The head is triangular in shape and gradually widens into the streamlined body with small pectoral fins and ends in a thin, paddle-like tail.

 Diet / Feeding

-- Diet consists of insect larva, worms, small fish and some plant material.
+• Omnivorous diet consisting of benthic insect larva, worms, small fish, and some plant material.

 Range / Habitat

-- Occurs in freshwater environments in parts of Asia, including Thailand, Cambodia and Vietnam through Malaysia and Indonesia.
+• Occurs in the freshwater environments of Thailand, Cambodia, Vietnam, Malaysia and Indonesia.

 Reproduction & Growth